 Buy Seasonal and Make Butternut Squash Soup

-As I mentioned in my previous post, over the next five days, I will be blogging about each of the five principles of Oxfam's GROW method - simple steps every family can take to live within the planet's ecological boundaries and end hunger.
+6:33 PMAs I mentioned in my previous post, over the next five days, I will be blogging about each of the five principles of Oxfam's GROW method - simple steps every family can take to live within the planet's ecological boundaries and end hunger.
 Up next: Seasonal

-You know that beefsteak tomato you thought of buying because you were craving caprese salad in the dead of winter?
+"We waste lots of energy trying to grow food in the wrong place, at the wrong time of year.
+Discover what's in season near you and you'll find perfectly delicious fruit and vegetables to eat which aren't using all that energy to reach your plate."You know that beefsteak tomato you thought of buying because you were craving caprese salad in the dead of winter?
 Consider this before you buy it: a whole lot of energy and greenhouse gas emissions was used to force tomatoes to grow in winter.
 And don't forget about the miles and miles that tomato had to travel, which also means more greenhouse gas emissions.
 And do I even need to mention the inferior taste and texture?
 You get the point.

 1. Grow Your Own